Bonobo: Profile and Information

 Bonobo” by phōs graphé is licensed under CC BY-NC 2.0

-Bonobo, which is known historically as the Pygmy chimpanzee is species of great ape that is on the verge of extinction and also one of the two species that comprise the genus pan while the other species makes up the pan troglodytes commonly known as the common chimpanzee.
+Bonobo, which is known historically as the Pygmy chimpanzee, is a species of great ape that is on the verge of extinction and also one of the two species that comprise the genus Pan, while the other species makes up the pan troglodytes commonly known as the common chimpanzee.

-What distinguishes Bonobo from others is their pink lips, tail-tuft during adulthood, long legs, dark face, and parted long hair on their heads.
+What distinguishes Bonobos from others is their pink lips, tail-tuft during adulthood, long legs, dark face, and parted long hair on their heads.

-At an area measuring some 500,000 km2 of the Congo Basin, DR Congo in Central Africa is where you find the Bonobo.
+At some 500,000 km2 of the Congo Basin, DR Congo in Central Africa is where you find the Bonobo.

 They are omnivores that are found in both primary and secondary forests.